donut-party/system/README.md

 references `[:services :stack]`, but notice that there is no `[:services :stack]` component in the `print-worker-system` definition.

-The parent system wraps these subsystems with a call to `ds/subsystem-component`. `ds/subsystem-component` returns a component def, a map with a `:start` signal handler that "forwards" the signal to the subsystem.
+Inernally, the parent system wraps these subsystems with a call to `ds/subsystem-component`. `ds/subsystem-component` returns a component def, a map with a `::ds/start` signal handler that "forwards" the signal to the subsystem.
 The component def also includes the key `::ds/mk-signal-handler`, a privileged key that acts as default signal handler. `::ds/mk-signal-handler` is responsible for forwarding all other signals to the subsystem.

 `ds/subsystem-component` takes an optional second argument, a set of refs that should be imported into the subsystem.
 This is how the subsystems can reference